ray-kast/empress/README.md

 ```

 Then launch the daemon process in order to use it — you will probably want to
-put this in an rcfile or service definition:
+put this in an rcfile (or see below for setting up a service):

 ```sh
 $ empress server